nmslib/nmslib/README.md

 Even though our methods are generic (see e.g., evaluation results in [Naidan and Boytsov 2015](http://boytsov.info/pubs/p2332-naidan-arxiv.pdf)), they often outperform specialized methods for the Euclidean and/or angular distance (i.e., for the cosine similarity).
 Below are the results (as of May 2016) of NMSLIB compared to the best implementations participated in [a public evaluation code-named ann-benchmarks](https://github.com/erikbern/ann-benchmarks).
 Our main competitors are:

-1. A popular library [Annoy](https://github.com/spotify/annoy), which uses a forest of random-projection KD-trees.
+1. A popular library [Annoy](https://github.com/spotify/annoy), which uses a forest of trees (older version used random-projection trees, the new one seems to use a hierarchical 2-means).
 2. A new library [FALCONN](https://github.com/FALCONN-LIB/FALCONN), which is a highly-optimized implementation of the multiprobe LSH.
 It uses a novel type of random projections based on the fast Hadamard transform.

 The benchmarks were run on a c4.2xlarge instance on EC2 using a previously unseen subset of 5K queries.
 The benchmarks employ the following data sets: